 In dogs with arthritis in their hips (a common location for arthritis) there may be a noticeable narrowing of the hip and hind leg area.
-This is due to muscle loss caused by the dog avoiding putting too much weight on their hind limbs.
-Conversely, the dog may appear to be more muscular on their front quarters, as they are attempting to carry their weight mostly on their forelimbs.
+This is due to muscle loss caused by the dog avoiding putting too much weight on its hind limbs.
+Conversely, the dog may appear to be more muscular in their front quarters, as they are attempting to carry their weight mostly on their forelimbs.

 A dog may seem grumpy, growling when touched or moved, especially when sleeping.
 They may seem to lack energy and just want to lay around all day.

 Dogs may lick the area around the sore joint.
 Chronic licking can cause hotspots (sore patches of skin that easily become infected) or red staining of the fur in light-coated dogs.